Long-Term Photometric Consistent Novel View Synthesis with Diffusion Models: Additional Qualitative Results

 \section{Additional Qualitative Results}

-Additional qualitative results are provided with an interactive viewer on our project page at \webpage, under the \textbf{Qualitative Results:\ Out-of-Distribution Trajectories} and \textbf{Qualitative Results:\ In-Distribution Trajectories} sections.
+Additional qualitative results are provided with an interactive viewer on our project page, \webpage, under the \textbf{RealEstate10K Qualitative Results - Out-of-Distribution Trajectories} and \textbf{RealEstate10K Qualitative Results - In-Distribution Trajectories} sections.
 The viewer allows the images along a trajectory to be explored for multiple scenes, and sampling instances.
 Due to the stochastic nature of our model and the baselines, different plausible extrapolations of the scene are shown in the different instances of sampling.
+Additional qualitative results for Matterport3D \cite{chang2017matterport3d} are also available on our project page, \webpage, under the \textbf{Matterport3D Qualitative Results - Out-of-Distribution Trajectories} and \textbf{Matterport3D Qualitative Results - In-Distribution Trajectories} sections.